dylanreedx/granular-ai-assignement-weather-app/README.md

 ## **How it works**

+1. If you want secure your API key create .env file
+2. Name the variable within the file REACT_APP_YOUR_KEY_NAME
+3. With this assignment I have included my key, so the deployment process would be easier.

 You'll be greeted with an input of which you can search any city and or country for the current weather.

 ## **Your favorites**